🇨🇷 Costa Rica visa for Australians

 Costa Rica visa, the full picture

-Most nationalities get 90 days visa-free in Costa Rica.
-US, EU, UK, Canadian, and Australian citizens are among them.
+Most of the world gets 90 days visa-free in Costa Rica.
+US, EU, UK, Canadian, and Australian citizens are in this group.
+Others get 30 days.
+A few need to apply ahead.

 How other passports enter Costa Rica